Monday, September 9, 2019

 But then...

-But then, she said, "I think I'm okay.
+But then, they said, "I think I'm okay.
 I like using my voice.
 I think I'm going to keep doing it.
 And the more people that learn, the more people there will be to help teach others, right?"

 In that moment, I felt something that's hard to feel, some days.